tolgaerok/tolga-scripts/READ-ME-DOCUMENTS/free-ram-15mins.md

     systemctl status ram-free.timer
     ```

 This setup will periodically trigger the `ram-free.service` to free up RAM every 15 minutes.
-It uses the `sync` command to flush file system buffers and `sysctl -w vm.drop_caches=3` to free up page cache, dentries, and inodes.
+It uses the `sync` command to flush file system buffers and `sysctl -w vm.drop_caches=3` to free up page cache, remove unnecessary files and data.